 While in this garden, locate a huge palace.
 This is the Palácio de Dom Manuel, one of the most beautiful buildings in Evora.
-Order by King, Alfonso V in 1468, to build a royal palace, it occupied most of the Saint Francis Convent.
-The monks were not happy about this, but they were not allowed to have a say.
+Order by the King, Alfonso V in 1468, to build a royal palace, it occupied most of the Saint Francis Convent.
+The monks were not happy for this, but they were not allowed to have a say.

 So take a look inside and around it.
 It is free and it is a great way to end your tour.

 This historic center has so much history looking around every corner and that is so true, that when the residents are remodeling the houses, ancient traces of Roman, Moors and more are discovered.